lower histamine African groundnut stew

 Sign up for the SSP!

-The Safe and Sound Protocol (SSP) is a listening therapy based on Polyvagal Theory that helps heal nervous system regulation.
-Many people with MCAS have nervous system dysregulation stemming from infections, toxic exposures, concussions, and trauma.
+If you are dealing with chronic illness, concussions, or trauma, the Safe and Sound Protocol (SSP) is a listening therapy based on Polyvagal Theory that helps heal nervous system dysregulation.
+Many people with MCAS and other chronic conditions have nervous system dysregulation stemming from infections, toxic exposures, concussions, and trauma.
 The SSP is an easy-to-use app where you listen to specially filtered music for 30 minutes each day for a 5-hour cycle.
 Studies show the SSP has a profound effect on mental health and chronic conditions

 You can sign up for the SSP here!

-Order my book!
+Order my books!

 Rocks and Roots chronicles my journey solo backpacking the Superior Hiking Trail and overcoming nervous system dysregulation, gut dysbiosis, and Mast Cell Activation Syndrome symptoms to hike 328 miles successfully.